monadgroup/FLParser/README.md

 ## license

-Licensed under the MIT license.
+Licensed under the GPL3 license.
 See the LICENSE file for more information.